ZINC137/Shor-s_algorithm/README.md

 Implementation of **Shor's Algorithm** in Qiskit to factor **N = 15** using Quantum Phase Estimation (QPE) and the Quantum Fourier Transform (QFT).

+This is my first Quantum Computing project, completed as part of the QC101 Quantum Computing Course offered at IIT Guwahati.
+The project provided hands-on experience with quantum circuits, QFT, QPE, Shor's Algorithm, and execution on real IBM Quantum hardware.

 ## Results

 * Number to factor: **15**